MikeyJ-Eng/eleventy-base-blog/content/blog/ninthpost.md

     <br>We are going to be creating a function that is able to take all of the values of an array and return the average.
     <br>The function will be able to return the mode, median or mean of the numbers.
-    <br>Create an array of random numbers
+    <br>Create an array of random numbers.
     <br>Create a function which takes 2 arguments (the array and a type variable).
-    <br>Create a switch statement which has the cases ‘mode’, ‘median’ and ‘mean’
+    <br>Create a switch statement which has the cases ‘mode’, ‘median’ and ‘mean’.
     <br>Return the required number based on the arguments passed.

 </body>